hertze/PoserFrames/README.md

 ## How to use Poser Frames

 If you install the script as instructed above, it should work out of the box on images with a minimum short side of 1500 px.
-The script will automatically apply a border, which style depends on whether it’s a 2:3 image, a 4:3 image, a 6:7 image, a 4:5 image or a 1:1 image.
+The script will automatically apply a border, the style of which depends on whether it’s a 2:3 image, a 4:3 image, a 6:7 image, a 4:5 image or a 1:1 image.
 However, it is capable if producing quite a few different looks for each aspect ratio, so you may want to open **PoserFrames.jsx** in a text editor (not a word processor) and experiment with the settings.

-The settings are written as Javascript variable declarations, like this:
+The settings are written as Javascript variable declarations at the top of the script, like this:

 	var fancy = true;

 It’s important to keep this format when you make changes.
 Make sure the `=` or the `;` doesn’t accidentally get deleted when you change value.
+All variables must be declared, so make sure you don’t accidentally delete any lines containing them when you make changes.

 Look through the **settings gallery** below, as well as the **complete directory of script settings**.
 Use the following decision algorithm as a guide:

 1. Decide if you prefer a cropped look, or a fancy look where the outer scanner mask edges are included in the scan.
 This is set by the variable **fancy**.
-2. Decide if you prefer the image are to be centered in the frame (with more or less equal thickness of the border), or a scan towards one of the inner mask edges.
+2. Decide if you prefer the image area to be centered in the frame (with more or less equal thickness of the border), or a scan towards one of the inner mask edges.
 This is set with the variable **eccentric**.
 3.
 	* If you chose a cropped look, the variables **border_width_35mm**, **border_width_645**, **border_width_67**, **border_width_45** and **border_width_square** determines the thickness of the visible border.
 	* If you chose a fancy look, with visible scanner mask edges, you now have a choice between scanner mask styles for each aspect ratio.
 The style for each aspect ratio is set with the variables **mask_variant_35mm**, **mask_variant_645**, **mask_variant_67**, **mask_variant_45** and **mask_variant_square**.
 For square images, the variable **negative_variant_square** switches between a Rolleiflex look and a Hasselblad look for the negative.
-4. Use the variables **feather_factor_35mm**, **feather_factor_645**, **feather_factor_67_square** and **feather_factor_45** to control how fuzzy the mask edges and negative edges appear for each aspect ratio.
+4. Use the variables **feather_factor_35mm**, **feather_factor_645**, **feather_factor_67_square** and **feather_factor_45** to control how fuzzy the mask edges and rebate edges appear for each aspect ratio.

 ## Complete directory of script settings

 1. **fancy**: If set to `true`, the script will simulate a scan with visible scan mask edges.
 If you like a cropped look, set this to false.
-Initially set to `false`.
+Initially set to `true`.
 2. **eccentric**: If you want the image area to be centered in the frame, set this to `false`.
 Initially set to `true`.
 3. **mask_variant_35mm**: The style of scanner mask to use with 2:3 images.
 The script comes with five styles, numbered from 1 to 5.
 Initially set to `1`.
 4. **mask_variant_645**: The style of scanner mask to use with 4:3 images.
 The script comes with two styles, numbered from 1 to 2.
 Initially set to `1`.